Members: Wes Todd, Erica Guagliardi, Scott Brayfield, Ben Piché

-Here Holy Spain is a punk influenced aggressive rock trio from Dallas, TX.
-Spawned from a shared appreciation of loud music, the DIY scene and cold beer.
-Debut album "Manic" is now available through Idol Records, with exclusive cover art by James O'Barr, artist/creator of The Crow.
+Here Holy Spain is a punk-influenced aggressive rock band from Dallas, TX.
+Two full length albums ("Manic" 2009 & "Division" 2011) have been released through Idol Records, with exclusive cover art by James O'Barr, creator/artist/writer of The Crow.

-Here Holy Spain has opened tour dates for The Toadies and shared the stage with such bands as: Bad Brains, Chuck Ragan (Hot Water Music), Jello Biafra (Dead Kennedys), Riverboat Gamblers, The Willowz, The Soft Pack, Girl in a Coma, Lions and more.
+Here Holy Spain has opened tour dates for The Toadies and shared the stage with such bands as: Bad Brains, Chuck Ragan (Hot Water Music), Jello Biafra (Dead Kennedys), The Jealous Sound, Riverboat Gamblers, The Willowz, Nashville Pussy, The Soft Pack, Girl in a Coma and more.

 So many artists strain for reinvention, racing to define music's future with affected Tron vocals or trippy genre combinations (can we please just pretend dub-step never happened?).